Kunlong1994/lab3/Lab-#4.md

 ## Part A. Revisiting Blink

 For this lab, we'll be using the [Adafruit Metro Mini](https://www.adafruit.com/product/2590) development board as our hardware platform.
 This board is derivative of the [Arduino UNO R3](https://store.arduino.cc/usa/arduino-uno-rev3).
 As a platform, Arduino comprises both hardware and software.
-We'll be using the the [Arduino hardware](http://arduino.cc/en/Main/Hardware); for an [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment), you have the option of using the [Arduino software](http://arduino.cc/en/Main/Software) on your laptop or the command line compiler on on the Pi.
+We'll be using the the [Arduino hardware](http://arduino.cc/en/Main/Hardware); for an [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment), you have the option of using the [Arduino software](http://arduino.cc/en/Main/Software) on your laptop.

 If you'd like to use your own laptop computer for programming the Metro Mini, you will need to download and install the software on your machine:
 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)